TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixInverse.md

    \text{if} \quad AB = I \quad \text{then} \quad BA = I.
 $$

 For non-square matrices this statement is not correct.
-The interested reader is invited to take a look at the last exercises in the Grasple subsection
+The interested reader is invited to take a look at the last exercises in the {numref}`Subsection %s <Subsec:MatrixInverse:Grasple>` containing the Grasple exercises.
-({numref}`Subsec:MatrixInverse:Grasple`).
 %{prf:ref}`grasple_exercise_3_4_23` and {prf:ref}`grasple_exercise_3_4_24`.

 ::::::